-Because of the coronavirus pandemic, people with federal student loans may have noticed that their loans have automatically gone into forbearance, with both principal and interest payments suspended from March 13 through Sept.
-30, 2020.
+Because of the coronavirus pandemic, people with federal student loans may have noticed that their loans have automatically gone into forbearance, with both principal and interest payments suspended through Sept.
+30, 2021.
 No interest will accrue during this time.
 It’s important to note that this is not how forbearance usually works.
 Check Credit Karma’s coronavirus student loan relief hub for more information — and for info on relief that other student loan servicers (including those for private student loans) may be offering during this time.
 Our mortgage relief hub has information on deferment or forbearance measures that many lenders have put in place to help people with their home loans.

 Let’s look at how loan deferments versus forbearances typically work for student loans and for mortgages.

 - How deferment and forbearance affect credit

 - Deferment or forbearance alternatives